Welcome to my trip report on Scoot!

 I took advantage of the $88 offer and booked myself on the return flight with Scoot on the 29th August to Sydney and the return flight on the 1st September.
 Later on, my plans changed and because I wasn't allowed to change the date on my return flight, I decided to forfeit the return and instead booked myself with Jetstar on MEL-SIN routing.
 I would have to find a way to Melbourne which wasn't a problem for me, that means I get to fly more.

-Its amazing that for an airline like Scoot, there was no on-line check-in option which some passengers like myself could avoid the long queue, I hope this will be implemented in the near future.
+It is amazing that for an airline like Scoot, there was no online check-in option which some passengers like myself could avoid the long queue, I hope this will be implemented in the near future.

 My ride: 9V-OTC